 Table of contents

 - extra features

-This is a very similar model to the other Makita we are going to look at but it comes with the nice addition of an electric break which is a very helpful safety feature that could potentially prevent a serious accident.
+This is a very similar model to the other Makita we are going to look at but it comes with the nice addition of an electric brake which is a very helpful safety feature that could potentially prevent a serious accident.
 It is made from magnesium components to keep the device light yet durable while the speed is very impressive at 5,800RPM thanks to a 15AMP motor.
 LED lights are handy for finding the line of cut.
 Overall, this saw can once again offer the kind of power that a professional would require while remaining very attractively priced.

 DEWALT DWS535 7 ¼-Inch Worm Drive Circular Saw

-DEWALT are firm favorites among hobbyists and DIY-ers.
+DEWALT are a firm favorite among hobbyists and DIYers.
 Their products very often provide a great balance between power and price and this tool is no different.
-Here, you’re getting a lightweight 13.8 pound circular saw that is nevertheless powerful enough to cut through a lot of heavy duty materials.
+Here, you’re getting a 13.8 pound circular saw that is nevertheless powerful enough to cut through a lot of heavy duty materials.
 That’s thanks to a very impressive 4,800RPM that makes it suitable for pretty much any roofing application.
 It has a 2-7/16 depth cut at 90 degrees and bevel capacity of 53 degrees for going deeper still.
 It also comes with a lot of safety features and time saving design elements.
 These include spindle lock for easy blade change and a ‘TOUGHCORD’ cord protection system to prevent cord jerk protection.
 Yes, that does mean this is a corded product but for the power you’re getting, this is a fair trade off.